Aizmik/voice_assistant/README.md

 # voice_assistant
-My own implementation of applications as: Alisa, Siri, etc...
-Yet with just command line input
+My own implementation of applications as: Alice, Siri, etc...
+Yet with just command line input for now
 # What I learned:
 * How to classify sentences
 * Implement BOW from scratch